"There must be something more…"

-Again, it was hard, but I felt that compared to the hard life I lived earlier - wasting my time only focusing on how useless and pathetic I felt - this "hard" had a future.
+Again, it was hard, but I felt that compared to the hard life I lived earlier - wasting my time without any direction, feeling useless and pathetic - this "hard" had a future.

 So I tried myself in copywriting, photography and even modern art while doing various jobs to put food on the table.

-It took me about 5 years to figure out my first solid direction, which no one told me about: entrepreneurship.
+It took me about 5 years to figure out my first solid direction, which I've never heard of before: Entrepreneurship.